tomwheeler/counter-demo/README.md

 2. Run the Temporal Service: `temporal server start-dev` (optionally add the `--db-filename` option, so that the state of Workflow Executions isn't lost if the service crashes).
-3. Run the Worker: `python worker.py` (and be sure to explain what a Worker is)
+3. Run `python run-workflow.py 10` (this launches a Worker, submits the Workflow for execution, and shuts down the Worker when that execution is complete; the argument passed is value counted up to).
-4. Run the Starter: `python start-execution.py 10` (and before you start it, be sure to explain that this initiates execution the Workflow that does the counting and the number you want to count to is being passed as input to it)
+4. Press Ctrl-C to terminate the process while the count is underway.
-5. Switch back to the terminal where the Worker is running and press Ctrl-C to terminate the process.
    Point out the last number displayed and ask what the next number will be.
 Unlike the volatile  execution shown before, this is a durable execution because of Temporal, so it's going to resume where it left off as if nothing had happened.

 # Teardown Steps (Do After the Demo)